 Make time for rituals or routines to recharge yourself.
 (E.g. meditation, deep breathing, yoga, going for a walk, reading a book.)
 Especially if you’re an introvert or if staying in the crowd and talking to people can drain you.

-Let us continue to take care of our body and mind during the holiday season and start the new year with fresh and healthy vibes!
+Let us continue to take care of our bodies and mind during the holiday season and start the new year with fresh and healthy vibes!